biesiada/pasadena_project/README.md

 # Colab pasadena mydatabase file

-This file provides instructions on how to upload a database, verify the data, and run SQL queries.

-### Python code to view and query a SQLite database

 This code will connect to a SQLite database, view the tables in the database, view the row data in each table, and run a where clause on a student named "Joe" from the student table.

 ### Method 1: Download database from Google drive after permission granted